NLeSC/TEAM2018/june/overview.md

 # TEAM2018

-These are the teams for the first 2018 TEAM sprint.
-This sprint will take place from the 25th to the 28th of June.
+These are the teams for the first 2018 TEAM sprint:

 | Team                    | Project             | Lead     | Goal                                                 |
 |:-----------------------:|:-------------------:|:--------:|------------------------------------------------------|